hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 In the following we shortly describe the properties of the three debuggers.

 #### core/Debug
 This is the first time-traveling Elm debugger which was published first with Elm 0.12 and the Elm `core` package in version 1.0.0.
-Later, the time-traveling features were removed from the `core/Debug` package in version 4.0.0.
+Later, the time-traveling features were removed from the `core/Debug` package in version 4.0.0 (compare [http://package.elm-lang.org/packages/elm-lang/core/3.0.0/Debug](http://package.elm-lang.org/packages/elm-lang/core/3.0.0/Debug) and [http://package.elm-lang.org/packages/elm-lang/core/4.0.0/Debug](http://package.elm-lang.org/packages/elm-lang/core/4.0.0/Debug)).
-<<< TODO: WHY? >>>
+In the GitHub issue [https://github.com/elm-lang/elm-reactor/issues/186](https://github.com/elm-lang/elm-reactor/issues/186) Evan Czaplicki, the designer of Elm, said that the features were removed because "It was not possible to fit all the upgrades into Elm 0.17" whereas upgrades refers to, among others, the time-traveling features of the debugger.
 Due to dependency issues and fast changes in the Elm language itself as well as in its packages, it is now hard to create an Elm setup that is capable of running this time-traveling Debugger.
-<<< TODO: MORE ABOUT THE ISSUES? >>>
 Nevertheless, this Debugger is deployed at [http://debug.elm-lang.org/](http://debug.elm-lang.org/) and can be tried out there.
 The site provides three examples that make use of the `core/Debug` package.
 The tool is structured as follows:
  - Leftmost there is an editor that shows Elm source code.
 The source code can be changed.
 Adaption takes place automatically as the user types.